 CodeIgniter lets you cache your pages in order to achieve maximum performance.

-Note: The Benchmark tag is not cached so you can still view your page load speed when caching is enabled.
+The Benchmark tag is not cached so you can still view your page load speed when caching is enabled.

-The above tag can go anywhere within a function.
+The above tag can go anywhere within a method.
 It is not affected by the order that it appears, so place it wherever it seems most logical to you.
 Once the tag is in place, your pages will begin being cached.

 If you change configuration options that might affect your output, you have to manually delete your cache.

 If you no longer wish to cache a page you can remove the caching tag and it will no longer be refreshed when it expires.

 Removing the tag will not delete the cache immediately.
 It will have to expire normally.